Cheapest AEO Platform for Agencies in 2026

 Per-client cost analysis

-At $199/mo for 5 articles, Relixir's per-article cost is $39.80.
-At $499/mo for 20 articles with human review, it drops to $24.95.
+At $199/mo for 5 blogs, Relixir's per-article cost is $39.80.
+At $499/mo for 20 blogs, it drops to $24.95.
 Both are higher per article than Loudmink at any tier.
-No Reddit execution, no YouTube content, and no post-publication verification at any price point.
+No Reddit execution, no YouTube content, and no continuous post-publication monitoring at any price point.

 The auto-publish problem for agencies

-Relixir's Basic and Standard plans auto-publish content without human review.
+Relixir's Rex agent auto-publishes content, and an explicit human-review gate is not documented on its public materials.
 For agencies, this is a specific risk: content published under a client's brand name without editorial review creates liability.
 If the AI generates incorrect pricing, makes false claims about the client's product, or produces content that contradicts the client's brand voice, the agency bears the blame.
-The Pro plan ($499/mo) includes human review, but at that price point the agency is paying significantly more than Loudmink Max ($599/mo) for fewer capabilities.
+If a client's brand safety matters, confirm the review workflow with Relixir directly before committing.

 Profound: Premium Per-Client Cost

-Profound's Growth plan costs $399/mo per client workspace and includes 3 articles per month across 3 AI search engines.
-The Enterprise tier ($2,000-5,000+/mo) adds 10+ engine coverage, deeper analytics, and fanout analysis.
+Profound's Growth plan costs $399/mo per client workspace across 3 AI search engines (ChatGPT, Perplexity, Google AI Overviews).
+The Enterprise tier ($2,000-5,000+/mo) adds 10+ engine coverage, deeper analytics, and Query Fanout analysis.
+Profound now ships content execution too: its Agents generate and publish blog content to WordPress, Sanity, and Contentful, so it is no longer monitoring-only.

 Where Profound is cost-effective

 Profound is cost-effective for agencies managing 3-5 enterprise clients on retainers above $3,000/mo.
-The deep engine coverage (10+ on Enterprise), pitch workspaces for prospecting, and prompt volume analytics justify the premium for agencies selling to Fortune 500 or large mid-market companies.
+The deep engine coverage (10+ on Enterprise), pitch workspaces for prospecting, prompt-volume demand analytics, and Query Fanout (the only fanout feature in the market) justify the premium for agencies selling to Fortune 500 or large mid-market companies.
 At a $5,000/mo retainer with a $2,000/mo Profound Enterprise cost, the 60% margin is strong.
+Pick Profound if enterprise-grade demand analytics and engine depth are what your clients pay for.

 Where Profound gets expensive

 For agencies serving SMB or mid-market clients on $1,000-2,000/mo retainers, Profound's per-workspace cost is prohibitive.
-At $399/mo per client on Growth with only 3 articles, the agency pays nearly as much as Loudmink Max ($599/mo, 40 articles) while getting 13x fewer articles and no Reddit or YouTube.
-An agency with 10 clients on Profound Growth pays $3,990/mo for 30 total articles.
-The same agency on Loudmink Pro with volume pricing pays less for 200 total articles.
+At $399/mo per client on Growth, the agency pays nearly as much as Loudmink Max ($599/mo, 40 articles across blog, Reddit, and YouTube).
+Profound's Agents publish to a CMS but do not post to Reddit or YouTube, so multi-channel execution still falls to the agency.
+An agency with 10 clients on Profound Growth pays $3,990/mo before any content-channel work beyond the blog.
+The same agency on Loudmink Pro with volume pricing pays less and gets Reddit execution included.

 Enterprise and Automation-First Platforms